 Students and employees will be required to abide by 3 to 6 foot social distancing.
 The goal of a minimum of 6 foot social distancing will always be in effect on school property, while transportation is being provided, or during any school activity.
 (Exceptions may need to be made for very young children or students with significant disabilities.)
+Students and employees will be required to abide by 3 foot social distancing to the greatest extent possible.
+When unmasked, such as during meals, 6 foot social distancing will be maintained.
 All employees are required to assist in the enforcement of social distancing requirements.